DlopezS98/RailsToDoApp/README.md

 ```
 ./node_modules/.bin/eslint -c .my-other-eslint-file.json app/javascript/**
 ```
-Therefore, the above commands are being executed with a specific path where the javascript/typescript files are located.
+At the same time, the above commands are being executed with a specific path where the javascript/typescript files are located.

 So, the second option that we have it's just simply execute as below.
 Note that we do not have to specify a config file because in this case eslint already knows which file to use and then apply the rules that are inside of our config file `.eslintrc.json`.
 Eslint looks for a file with a pattern `.eslintrc.<allowed-extensions>`.
 So, that's why we don't have to tell it which file to use.